+Examination of precordium

+Inspection and palpation

+Surface mark the heart and hig vessels

-Examination of pericardium Inspection and palpation Surface mark the heart and big vessels Locate the apex (it is the lowest and outer most point at which cardiac impulse is felt).
-Explain the factors that could shift the apex Explain the factors that could shift the apex.
+Surface mark the heart and big vessels

+Locate the apex (it is the lowest and outer most point at which cardiac impulse is feit).

+Explain the factors that could shift the apex.

 Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
-Explain the Place the palm over the pericardium and feel for other pulsations and thrills.
 Explain the

+causes of other pulsation and thrills.